littleosbook/littleosbook/user_mode.md

 return or long return, respectively.

 To enter user mode we set up the stack as if the processor had raised an inter-privilege level interrupt.
-The stack should look like the following
+The stack should look like the following:
-figure:

 ~~~
     [esp + 16]  ss      ; the stack segment selector we want for user mode